twmalby/scriptpy/README.md

 # Scrape Tool

-This program is designed di scrape the web site from  ken-saku.jp/company_profile.php?id=2.html to ken-saku.jp/company_profile.php?id=160000.html
-The website contains company pages called as : 2.html, 3.html, 4.html, ..., 100000.html and so on.
-Using : KensakuDownloader.py
+"This program, named 'KensakuDownloader.py,' is designed to scrape content from the website 'ken-saku.jp/company_profile.php' with a range of IDs from '2.html' to '160000.html.'
+The website hosts various company pages labeled sequentially, such as '2.html,' '3.html,' '4.html,' and so on up to '100000.html' and beyond.

-After that is it possible convert the content of the selected HTML pages into CSV
+Once the scraping is complete, the extracted content from the selected HTML pages will be converted into a CSV format using another program called 'Kensaku2CSV.py.'
-launching: Kensaku2CSV.py

-That grabs the Name, Address, TEL, FAX, Web, Mail, Comment into CSV row.
+This conversion process will capture essential information such as Name, Address, Telephone (TEL), Fax (FAX), Website (Web), Email (Mail), and Comment from each company profile.
+These details will be organized into separate rows within the CSV file."